Summary

 req.end();

-With the returned datatype, you can request the ID and name of the provider.
-You can also get the authentication method, which uses a datatype that actually implements the OidcIdentityProviderAuth datatype.
-Through that you can get a good bit of information on authentication (e.g., the authorization type, a URL and endpoint, the client ID, etc.).
-The table below lists the parameters, but you'll click on the links here for sub-parameters.
+For the results, you can request the ID and name of the provider.
+You can also get the authentication method, and a good bit of information on authentication (e.g., the authorization type, a URL and endpoint, the client ID).

 ParameterTypeRequiredDefaultStabilityDescription